palantir/metric-schema/README.md

 a logical group of metrics with a shared prefix.
 The schema is defined using [conjure](https://palantir.github.io/conjure), and can be [found here](metric-schema-api/src/main/conjure/metric-schema-api.yml).

 Metric utilities are updated using the `generateMetrics` gradle task.
+If this is the first metric definition in the module, it may be necessary to regenerate the IDE configuration after metrics are generated, IntelliJ IDEA users can run the `idea` task.

 ```bash
 ./gradlew generateMetrics